squeaky1273/Music-API/docs/README.md

 ## Description

-A music api application that matches the name of songs to the artist that they belong to.
+A music API application that matches the name of songs to the artist that they belong to.
 Songs are also matched to specific albums from a particular artist.

 ## Installation